eurush/Works-1/README.md

 3. ASCII art : Drawing images using only ASCII characters

 ### CP template
-Consist of handy Competitive Programming templates that are frequently used, more detailed description is in README file.
+Consist of handy Competitive Programming templates that are frequently used by me, more detailed description is in README file.

 #### Python-works, MATLAB-works, BAT and AI stuff
 These folders consist of either fun stuff or very basic applications like